Maaciej/OHM-blacklist-4-HA/README.md

 c:\
 ```
-program shows list and write it to file configured for next steps.
+program shows list and write it to file.
 Contents of example OHM_192.168.2.100_input_list.txt:

 ```